 Read More

-Canadian Legislation,
+Topics: Canadian Legislation, Canadian IT

 Canadian cloud services users have always had to be cautious in their choice of providers if they want to make sure that their data remains in Canada and subject to Canadian legislative jurisdiction.